parallelwindfarms/byteparsing/paper/misc/submissionform.md

 ## Title

-byteparser: a functional parser for binary and ASCII
+byteparsing: a functional parser for binary and ASCII

 ## Software's Git repository URL